BBQ Grill Safety

 ALE is usually 20-30% of the amount of extended dwelling coverage.
 Big families often need higher ALE.
 You can discuss this with your insurance agent, so they can help you get the appropriate ALE for your family.

-With the pandemic slowly being contained, people are more open to hosting parties at home.
+With people more open to hosting parties at home.
 Staying at home with your family need not be boring.
 You can still have a fun summer with your family, despite the current situation.
 Backyard grill helps provide safe and enjoyable gatherings with your family.
 Just remember to always follow grill safety cautions to avoid fire accidents.

 AIS aims to protect everyone’s home.
 We offer customized homeowner’s insurance coverage to protect every family.
 This summer, you can have an enjoyable BBQ gathering with your family, and we will take care of the rest.
 Contact us now, and let’s discuss how we can protect your home and your family today!